 - Using heat-resistant mitts, carefully take out the dhokla bowl from the Instant Pot.
 Run a knife around the edges so the dhokla can be easily removed on a plate.
 Cut into small 1 to 2-inch squares

-- Once the water starts to boil, add Eno or baking salt to the batter and mix well.
+- Once the water starts to boil, add baking soda and lemon juice to the batter and mix well.

 - Pour the batter into the greased bowl and carefully place the bowl over the trivet in the large pot.